Switzerland is hands-down one of the most beautiful and picturesque countries that you could ever dream of exploring!

-This 8 Day Switzerland Itinerary includes a complete route guide with everything you need to know before you go, how to get around, the best places to visit, where to stay, and much more!
+This 8 Day Switzerland Itinerary includes a complete route guide and everything you need to know before you go, how to get around, the best places to visit, where to stay, and much more!

-I’ve been to Switzerland on two separate occasions, once during summer and the other in winter, so I think it’s safe to say that this is the only guide you’ll need!
+I’ve been to Switzerland on two separate occasions, once during summer and the other in winter, so I think it’s safe to say that this is the only guide you’ll need.

 OVERVIEW – SWITZERLAND ITINERARY

 Here is a quick overview of an ideal Switzerland 8 Day Itinerary that starts in Zurich and also finishes in Zurich.

 - Day 2: Luzern

 - Day 4: Montreux

 Arriving in Switzerland by plane is the easiest and most convenient way to begin your adventures in this picturesque country.

 If you plan on following this exact itinerary, then your best bet is to fly into Zurich International Airport and begin your trip around Switzerland from here.

 Search All → Flights to Switzerland on Skyscanner